 We can direct bill most of the large extended health insurers!
 We can bill: Bluecross, GreenShield, Manulife, Sunlife, Canada Life, RWAM, Johnston Group and many more) Bluecross, GreenShield, DVA, ICBC, RCMP, and more please contact the clinic for more information.
 Please note that some insurers only pat the patient.
 We ask that you pay for your treatments each visit.

 Do you treat ICBC and WorkSafe claims?

 ICBC, yes.
 As of January 2018 we no longer treat Worksafe BC injuries.
 Check with your Case Manager regarding your coverage details and bring your Claim number with you on your first Appointment.

 Do you treat RCMP and Veteran Affairs patients?

 Yes.
-A Doctors referral is required.
+For Veteran Affairs sometimes a Doctors referral is required.
 We are required to call for pre-approval for New Patients.
 Please call our office for more details.

 What are your payment options?

-We accept Visa, MasterCard, Debit/Interac and cheques/cash.
+We accept Visa, MasterCard, Debit/Interac and cash.
 A receipt will always be issued for each treatment.
 We also can do “contactless payments.”
 This is where we can store a credit card in our encrypted, secure, online system.
 This provides a safe and fast method of payment for you and our employees.